tan-zhou/Portfolio-academic/content/project/design-patterns-help-small-non-profits-build-trust-and-engagement/index.md

 There are ethical debates in using persuaive approach in charitable websites:

-_"Is it ethical to design with the intention to encourage people to give their money, even for the purpose of'social good'?"_
+_"Is it ethical to design with the intention to encourage people to give their money, even for the purpose of social good?"_

-We do acknowledage that this could be a gray area, but argue that our design patterns are not to persuade people to donate.
+We do acknowledage that this is a gray area, but argue that our goal for design patterns is not to persuade people to donate.
 * We want to leverage persuasive design for **potential donors** that already have **medium levels of motivation** but are **missing ability and triggers** to act on it.
 * We also study what stops motivated people from performing actions related to donations in online platforms, and ways in which HCI can help address this gap.